We review applications in the order we receive them. However, we acknowledge that some applications may be more time sensitive than others.

 - We will decide to approve, close, or deny the application.

-- We will email both the company and the appropriate AER field centre to notify them of our decision, which will be accessible for 30 days through the Integrated Application Registry.
+- We will email both the company and the appropriate AER field centre to notify them of our decision, which will be accessible through the Integrated Application Registry.
 We will also share our decision on our Publication of Decision page.